profAW/Theses/readme.md

-# Colection of support material for theses
+# Collection of support material for theses

 ## Description